 Welcome to MTi

-The UMRS Paris Diderot-Inserm 973 under the direction of Dr. BO Villoutreix (DR Inserm) is composed of three teams based on the PRG campus (UFR Life Sciences), and will incorporate the coming months members working at the IUH Hospital Saint Louis and the Center for clinical investigation of the hospital .
+The UMRS Paris Diderot-Inserm 973 under the direction of Dr. BO Villoutreix (DR Inserm) is composed of three teams based on the PRG campus (UFR Life Sciences).
 The unit works on the development of new in silico approaches that assist the rational design of new therapeutic molecules and pharmacological probes.

 Structural bioinformatics and chemoinformatics are well-established research disciplines with numerous applications in the area of Life and Health Sciences as further highlighted by the attribution of the 2013 Nobel prize to 3 pioneer scientists working on these topics.
 (See additional comments about drug design and in silico methods)

 At present, our main goal is to develop novel in silico protocols and new algorithms that assist the design of “high quality” peptides and low molecular weight chemicals with timely applications essentially in the areas of cancer, rare diseases and cardiovascular diseases.